jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 to nurture community.
 People have to care— about you and each other.
 One critical piece to this is fostering a sense of belonging.
 As Jono
-Bacon writes in The Art of Community , “If there is no belonging, there is no community.”
+Bacon writes in The Art of Community, “If there is no belonging, there is no community.”
 For
-Amanda Palmer and her band, that meant cre- ating an accepting and inclusive environment where people felt a part of their “weird little family.”^59 For organizations like Red Hat, that means connecting around common beliefs or goals.
+Amanda Palmer and her band, that meant cre- ating an accepting and inclusive environment where people felt a part of their “weird little family.”[^59] For organizations like Red Hat, that means connecting around common beliefs or goals.
 As the CEO Jim Whitehurst wrote in
-The Open Organization , “Tapping into passion is especially important in building the kinds of participative communities that drive open organizations.”^60
+The Open Organization, “Tapping into passion is especially important in building the kinds of participative communities that drive open organizations.”[^60]
 Communities that collaborate together take deliberate planning.
 Surowiecki wrote, “It takes a lot of work to put the group together.